TheGreatWaves/TheGreatWaves.github.io/content/projects/digital-logic.md

 ## 11.4 CPU Architecture
 In this section we will be building the `central processing unit` for our computer.
 Since we are following the nand2tetris course, we will be building a CPU which implements the **Hack** instruction set.

+The CPU has only 4 main components:
+- data register,
+- address register,
+- program counter,
+- ALU.

+As you can see, they are components which we have already made, meaning that the implementation of our CPU will be mainly dealing with wiring -- thankfully !

 <!-- ## 11.5 Computer Architecture -->

 <!-- # 12.
 Emulator -->